Soybean44/dotfiles/README.md

 Use the init.sh script to initialize your dot files.
 This ensures only the directories needed are symlinked and others represent the filestructure
 Make sure you have gnu stow installed before running this

+### Picom
+To set up picom use [this](https://github.com/jonaburg/picom) repo here and compile it. any other fork of picom wont work with the animations

 ## pacmanfile
 pacmanfile is a system to declaratively download all the packages needed to run the system